 - Store leftover granola bars in the refrigerator for up to 2 weeks.
 They get a little sticky if left out for several hours.

-Make ahead tip: These granola bars are freezer friendly.
+- Make Ahead Instructions: These granola bars are freezer friendly.
 I LOVE them right out of the freezer!
 Wrap each individually in plastic wrap or parchment paper and freeze for up to 3 months.

-- I'm unsure of the nutritional stats, but feel free to calculate it!
+- Nutritional Information: I’m unsure of the nutritional stats, but feel free to calculate it!